sasilver75/obsidian/Articles/The Story of RLHF - Origins, Motivations, Techniques, and Modern Applications (Nov 2023) - {Cameron Wolfe}.md

 ### Learning to Summarize from Human Feedback (Paper 1)
 - The problem of abstractive summarization, or using a language model to understand important aspects of a text and produce a human-readable summary, has been studied for a long time.
-- Prior to the popularization of RLHF, most approaches to this task trained the language model in a *supervised manner* based on human-written reference summaries, and then evaluation was performed via the [[ROGUE]] score.
+- Prior to the popularization of RLHF, most approaches to this task trained the language model in a *supervised manner* based on human-written reference summaries, and then evaluation was performed via the [[ROUGE]] score.
-	- This works relatively well, but supervised learning on human-written summaries and using a ROGUE score is just a *proxy for what is ACTUALLY desired:* A model that writes high-quality summaries, according to humans.
+	- This works relatively well, but supervised learning on human-written summaries and using a ROUGE score is just a *proxy for what is ACTUALLY desired:* A model that writes high-quality summaries, according to humans.
-	- ((In other words, there are a bunch of high-quality summaries that a model could write that aren't identical to the one that a human wrote -- it shouldn't be penalized for not maximizing the ROGUE score, necessarily.))
+	- ((In other words, there are a bunch of high-quality summaries that a model could write that aren't identical to the one that a human wrote -- it shouldn't be penalized for not maximizing the ROUGE score, necessarily.))
 - If we explore supervised learning with RLHF, we allow pretrained language models to be finetuned to produce high-quality summaries directly based on human feedback.
 	- This actually ended up with better results, as ranked by human reviewers (when compared to SFT, which totally makes sense).
 	- ((Obama giving Obama a reward meme))